savonet/liquidshop/3/index.md

 The **liquidshop 3** is the third edition of a workshop about [Liquidsoap](https://www.liquidsoap.info/) and related technologies.
-To goal is to gather all people interested in Liquidsoap (of course) but also in related topics
+To goal is to gather all people interested in Liquidsoap (of course) and welcome any contribution, related or not to Liquidsoap.

+We are particularly eager to get to know how people in the community do radio, media streaming and more, learning about specific tools or workflow that we could, in turn, use to enhance how liquidsoap works.
+We also love to meet the people involved and engaged with these technologies, community radios, non-profit but also budding startups or more established businesses, art project and installations and more!

+Topics of interest are for instance

 - audio and video streaming
 - radio broadcasting